 Graduate Managing Editors

-Faith Skiles, a graduate of Mary Baldwin College, is a first year graduate student pursuing a Master's in History.
+Faith Skiles, a graduate of Mary Baldwin College, is a second year graduate student pursuing a Master's in History.
 Originally from Alabama, she now calls Floyd County, Virginia home.
-Faith's research interests lie in East Asian history, specifically the Korean War and the Japanese Colonial Period in Korea.
+Faith's research interests lie in East Asian history, specifically cross-cultural encounters between American women and Korean women at the turn of the twentieth century.
 Upon completion of the Master's program, Faith plans to possibly seek a PhD as well as explore writing opportunities in the historical field.

 Board of Undergraduate Editors